deka108/followbot/README.md

     1. If cur_color is red, we navigate to the centroid of the red_mask and then halt

 1. Function `image_callback_shape` takes `msg` as a parameter which provides input from the camera.
 Based of this input a mask of red, yellow is applied.
+Below steps describe this approach:
     1. If red pixels are detected using the red mask, we follow a straight path (angular z =0)
     1. The centroid is computed for the red mask, and the edges the red region in the image are also computed
     1. If the distance from the right most red pixel in the mask to the centroid is greater than the distance